AthenaDecisionSystems/athena-owl-core/docs/arch.md

 ## Component View

-To zoom now into the OwlAgent framework, we can highlight the following components, outside of any technology choice:
+To zoom into the OwlAssistant server, we can highlight the following components, outside of any technology choice:

 ![](./diagrams/component-view.drawio.png){ width=800 }